TorstenDittmann/svelte-realtime-demo/README.md

 # svelte app

-This is a trello-clone using svelte & material.
+This is a demo app for the Appwrite realtime feature in preview stage.

 *Note that you will need to have [Node.js](https://nodejs.org) installed.*